howl-anderson/tensorweaver/README.md

 - **Advanced Capabilities**:
   - ONNX export functionality
 - **Comprehensive Documentation**: Detailed explanations of implementation details and design choices

+## PyTorch Compatibility

+TensorWeaver is designed to be compatible with PyTorch 2.6, allowing for an easier learning transition between frameworks.

+## PyTorch API Coverage

+TensorWeaver targets coverage of 20% of the most commonly used PyTorch APIs, following the 80/20 principle (where 20% of features cover 80% of use cases).
+The specific API list has not been compiled yet and will be determined once appropriate data sources or statistical tools are identified for analyzing API usage patterns.

 ## Online demo